iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

 ---

 # Quick start with Knative

-Perform **zero-downtime progressive canary release of a Knative app**.
-You will create:
+Perform a `progressive canary` experiment using the following resources.

 1. A Knative service with two versions of your app, namely, `baseline` and `candidate`
 2. A traffic generator which sends HTTP GET requests to the Knative service.
 3. An **Iter8 experiment** that automates the following:
     - verifies that latency and error-rate metrics for the `candidate` satisfy the given objectives
-    - iteratively shifts traffic from `baseline` to `candidate`, and
+    - progressively shifts traffic from `baseline` to `candidate`, and
     - replaces `baseline` with `candidate` in the end using a `kubectl apply` command

-!!! warning "Before you begin, you will need:"
+??? warning "Before you begin"

     1. Kubernetes cluster.
 You can setup a local cluster using [Minikube](https://minikube.sigs.k8s.io/docs/) or [Kind](https://kind.sigs.k8s.io/)
     2. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)